Codable magic

 , you just let the type you want to serialize implement the Codable

-doesn’t require you to use classes, so our types can keep being structs:
+doesn’t require you to use classes, so our types can be structs:

 import Foundation